EfficiencyJunky/eec-for-squarespace/Instructions.md

 ---
 # SECTION 3 -- CONFIGURE BASIC BUILT-IN AND USER-DEFINED VARIABLES
 ## Setup a few Built-in Variables
-We will be using 4 built-in variables so we need to make sure they are configured
+We need to make sure the Built-in variables we will be using are configured if they haven't been already
-1. Go to the variables sectoin of GTM, click "Configure" in the "Built-In Variables" section, and enable `Container ID`, `Event`, `Page Hostname`, and `Referrer` by checking the box next to them in the list.
+1. Go to the variables sectoin of GTM, click "Configure" in the "Built-In Variables" section, and enable `Container ID`, `Event`, `Page Hostname`, `Page Path`, `Page URL`, and `Referrer` by checking the box next to them in the list.
+If some or all have already been enabled then you don't need to do this step.
     When you're done you should see these variables available in the "Built-In Variables" list

     <img src="./media/tutorial_images/02--GTM_and_Squarespace_Setup/03--builtin_variables.png">